trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 For more installation options, see [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.

-If you build from source, you can use the `latest_branch` branch to work with Ghostnet.

 ## Running the layer 1 node

 1. Initialize the Octez node for the network.